fengyingdian/range-list/README.md

 ## Development

 - developed with typescript.
-- use babel to support es6 develop environment
+- use babel to support es6 develop environment.
 - use ts-jest to test.
 - also support script in package.json to help develop and test.

 ## How to use

 - not pulished yet.
-- but MIT license makes you feel free to fork
+- but MIT license makes you feel free to fork.

 ```javascript
 const rl = new RangeList();